 The bale chamber on the V451G Baler provides high-density bales regardless of the bale diameter or crop type.
 A dedicated pair of cylinders applies strength to the density arm while mechanical hooks firmly lock the tailgate in the closed position.
 Another pair of cylinders manage the tailgate opening/closing and avoid potential interferences between the two functions and tension loss to the belts.

-Bale density is easily set from the baler hydraulic valve by a knob, a simple but efficient solution for operators not changing hydraulic settings several time in a day.
+Bale density is easily set from the baler hydraulic valve, a simple but efficient solution for operators not changing hydraulic settings several time in a day.
 Bale density can be controlled from the cab thanks to a hydraulic gauge on the front of the baler.

-To optimize harvested hay quality, a softcore is offered as standard, which removes all hydraulic pressure into to the density harness up to a determined diameter.
-This function can be adjusted and activated from cab no matter the monitor choice.
+To optimize harvested hay quality, a softcore is offered as standard, which removes hydraulic pressure.
+This function can be adjusted (from 1-m [3.3-ft] bale diameter) and activated from cab no matter the monitor choice.
 By providing a loose bale core, softcore function is particularly helpful when baling hay that has residual moisture or when unrolling bale by hand.

 Bale chamber design optimizes machine versatility